LostBeard/SpawnDev.BlazorJS/README.md

 testCallback('Hello callback!');
 ```

-Use the extended functions of IJSInProcessObjectReference to work with Javascript objects or use the growing library of over 100 of the most common Javascript objects, including ones for WebGL, and WebRTC are already usable in SpawnDev.BlazorJS.JSObjects.

 # SpawnDev.BlazorJS.WebWorkers
 (Nuget coming soon...)
 Run CPU intensive tasks on a dedicated worker or on a shared worker with WebWorkers!

-Example setup and usage
+Example WebWorkerService setup and usage

 ```cs
 // Program.cs